rusty-reebs/til/javascript.md

 # General

+JavaScript ES6 was released in 2015.
+Stands for ECMAScript 6, the organization ECMA International creates the standard.
-JSON = JavaScipt Object Notation, a data interchange format used to store data
+JSON = JavaScript Object Notation, a data interchange format used to store data.

 # DOM Manipulation